-Western states received a heavy snowpack this year and flows will be running above average on many rivers for the next couple of months.
+Summer is approaching and flows will be running high on many rivers for the next couple of months.

-Unfortunately, runoff often associated with poor fishing.
+Unfortunately, many anglers avoid fishing during runoff and associate it with poor fishing.
 But a simple change of tactics will increase your chances of success.
 Keep your focus on safety in the boat and on foot when fishing during runoff.
 Big flows will move trees, create dangerous currents and demand your attention.
 Always play it safe and prioritize your safety above the fishing.

 Here are four tips to finding great fishing during runoff: